Leadership Programs

 Leaders for Sea Change Program

-This year-long program was designed to build a strong network of scientist leaders to tackle the most urgent crises affecting our oceans.
-From ecologists working with First Nations in British Columbia to human geographers working with fishing cooperatives in Baja, Leaders for Sea Change scientists advance meaningful change within themself, their community, and society.
+This year-long program was designed to build a strong network of scientist leaders who work on the most urgent crises affecting our oceans, from ecologists working with First Nations in British Columbia to human geographers working with fishing cooperatives in Baja.

 Learn more about Leaders for Sea Change